Age verification

 What is capsulectomy?

-Will I experience much pain and movement restriction post-op?
+Will I experience pain and movement restriction after surgery?

-Please allow an hour for your time with Avery.
+Please allow 2 hours for your time with Avery.
 This will include meeting with Dr Avery and the Avery care team.

 Will I have a general or local anaesthetic?